-The number of our directors is fixed by our Board, subject to the terms of our amended and restated certificate of incorporation and amended and restated bylaws.
+The number of our directors is fixed by our Board, subject to the terms of our amended and restated certificate of incorporation and amended and restated bylaws, which we refer to as our Governing Documents.
 We have a classified Board consisting of three classes of directors, each serving staggered three-year terms.
 Our directors are divided among the three classes as follows:

-- Class I consists of Andreas von Blottnitz and Janet Kerr, whose terms will expire at our annual meeting of stockholders to be held in 2019; - Class II consists of James Peters, William Rauth and Klaus Schauser, whose terms will expire at our Annual Meeting; and - Class III consists of Timothy Bliss and Brian Donahoo, whose terms will expire at our annual meeting of stockholders to be held in 2018.
+- Class I consists of Janet Kerr and Andreas von Blottnitz, whose terms will expire at our annual meeting of stockholders to be held in 2019; - Class II consists of James Peters, William Rauth and Klaus Schauser, whose terms will expire at our annual meeting of stockholders to be held in 2020; and - Class III consists of Timothy Bliss and Jason Randall, whose terms will expire at our Annual Meeting.

-Directors in a particular class will be elected for a three-year term at the annual meeting of stockholders in the year in which the term of that class of directors expires.
+Directors in a particular class will be elected for a three-year term at the annual meeting of stockholders in the year in which the term of that class expires.
 As a result, only one class of directors will be elected at each annual meeting of stockholders, with the other classes continuing for the remainder of their respective three-year terms.
 Each director's term continues until the election and qualification of his or her successor, or his or her earlier death, resignation or removal.
 Any newly created directorships resulting from an increase in the number of directors or a vacancy may be filled by the directors then in office.

-Directors may only be removed for cause by the affirmative vote of the holders of a majority of the combined voting power of the outstanding shares of our Class A Common Stock and Class B Common Stock.
+Directors may only be removed for cause by the affirmative vote of a majority of the combined voting power of the outstanding shares of our Class A Common Stock and Class B Common Stock.
 Because only approximately one-third of our directors will be elected at each annual meeting of stockholders, two consecutive annual meetings could be required for stockholders to change a majority of the members of our Board.